Kman259/kman-dice/README.md

 		}
 	},
   ```
-  3. Added the png files from the images folder to ox_inventory>web>images
+  3. Add the png files from the images folder to ox_inventory>web>images
   4. If you want you can paste the following code into ox_inventory>data>shops.lua if you want to have a store that sells the items
   ```lua
   Dice = {